The Layoff Lady

 Managing Curious and Well-Intentioned People

 One of the hardest things about being laid off is telling other people about it--specifically fielding their uninvited questions.
 I'm not talking about work people or your professional network, either.
-I'm talking about the family friend you run into at the grocery store, that parent you went to a PTA meeting with once and the neighbor you seldom see.
-Worse yet, it is interacting with a group of well-intentioned people who express their curiosity, worry, and opinions regarding your well-being.
+I'm talking about the family friend you run into at the grocery store, that parent you went to a PTA meeting with once, seldom-seen relatives at a holiday gathering, and the neighbor you pass by only occaisionally.
+Worse yet, it is interacting with a group of well-intentioned people who express their curiosity, worry, and opinions regarding your wellbeing.

 Here are a few suggested talking points for managing those conversations that pop up at just the wrong time.